MohammedRiazKhan/ListMate/README.md

-# Listly
+# ListMate

-Listly is a sleek and intuitive list app inspired by the simplicity of Google Keep.
+ListMate is a sleek and intuitive list app inspired by the simplicity of Google Keep.
 Users can create, manage, and organize tasks effortlessly, with all data stored securely on their device.
 Designed with a clean, minimalistic interface for a smooth user experience.

 ---